HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 The also-rans here, `font-variant` and `font-stretch`, have two very different stories.  `font-variant` has been around since CSS1, but never really caught on with designers, perhaps because for a long time, the only thing you could do with it was set `small-caps`.
 Nowadays you can do a lot more with it and downloadable fonts, but authors do not seem to be making use of this capability.
 Its use dropped significantly this year, down from 43% in 2020 to 23% in 2021.

-It’s worth taking a little closer look at `font-variant`.
-While it’s used on 23% of mobile pages, the longhand properties that it’s now a shorthand for are barely used at all.
+It's worth taking a little closer look at `font-variant`.
+While it's used on 23% of mobile pages, the longhand properties that it's now a shorthand for are barely used at all.
 Here are the actual number of pages found that use not just `font-variant`, but each of its corresponding longhands.

 <figure>
   <table>